hadware/voxpopuli/README.md

 voice.say("Salut c'est cool")
 ```

-Ou can also, say, use scipy to get the pcm audio as a `ndarray`:
+You can also, say, use scipy to get the pcm audio as a `ndarray`:

 ```python
 import scipy.io.wavfile import read, write